kcotoi/Interactive-Report-Checbox/README.md

 * Renders checkboxes for a given column in an Interactive Report.
 * Ability to select records and save source value of checkbox column to Apex Collection.
 * The plugin can handle a large number of selections, because the values are stored in one large character attribute (CLOB) of apex collection.
+          * to override action on click
+          * to disable entry
+          * to hide entry
+          * to add submenu defined outside APEX list
 * Developers have the possibility to :
           * Enable/disable selection on row click.
           * Clear selections of a certain report on page load.